Signolteam/coding-challenges/frontend/README.md

 # Signol - challenge - Frontend

-This project is part of the Signlo full stack challenge.
-You can view the deployed version [here]().
+This project is part of the Signol full stack challenge.
+You can view the deployed version [here](http://sam2-websitebucket-fjrjfopk9wed.s3-website-eu-west-1.amazonaws.com/).

 ## Installation

-If you prefer to run this project locally, you can clone the repo and :
+If you prefer to run this frontend locally, you can clone the repo and :

 - in your terminal, at your prefered location: `git clone {repo url or ssh link}`
 - `cd {repo name}`
+- `cd sam2/frontend`
 - `npm install`
 - `npm run start`